Read five of the most common problems we have found while conducting building inspections in Perth’s Northern suburbs.

 1. Downlights with not enough clearance around them

 There was an era when the halogen downlight reigned supreme in Australian homes.
 This has been and will continue to be, the cause of many fires.
-Halogen recessed downlights require 200mm clearance from both structural timbers and thermal insulation and all other recessed downlights should have at least 100mmm clearance.
+Halogen recessed downlights require 200mm clearance from both structural timbers and thermal insulation, while all other recessed downlights should have at least 100mmm clearance.

-Our inspectors will enter the roof void and check both placement and safety of the downlights.
+Our inspectors will enter the roof void and check both placement and safety of your downlights.

 This is an important safety issue that could potentially be a time bomb.

 2. The shower leaks moisture into surrounding walls